elixir-workflow-workshop/2021/preparation.md

 ### Nextflow (09:30 - 12:00)

-**Preparation advice:**
- - Active participants will undertake the tutorial in a cloud environment delivered via [Gitpod](https://www.gitpod.io/).
+**Preparation advice:** participants will undertake the tutorial in a cloud environment delivered via [Gitpod](https://www.gitpod.io/).
 All you need is a browser and internet connection.
 Make sure to have a [GitHub](https://github.com/) account and register for a free [Gitpod](https://www.gitpod.io/) account.

 **Course material:** [https://nextflow-io.github.io/elixir-workshop-21/docs/](https://nextflow-io.github.io/elixir-workshop-21/docs/)